 The heart of the nanofiltration system is a Bronkhorst Coriolis mass flow meter for controlling the process.
 It uses a Coriolis flow meter because it can measure density as well, which is important in case of sugary solutions.
 The flow meter is placed at the ‘clean’ side of the process, so behind the membrane where the permeate flow takes place (the purified product flow).
 The degree of separation of the membrane can be influenced by both flow speed and pressure.
 And thus a Coriolis flow meter with a wide range is the best option to cover a large test range

 This convergence system has made it possible for their customer to improve their process enormously.
-Before using the convergence system it was a manual process is automated using client-specific Convergence software which makes it possible to accurately control the Coriolis mass flow meter with the pump and therefor, the permeate flow can now be controlled accurately and fast.
+Before using the convergence system it was a manual process is automated using client-specific Convergence software which makes it possible to accurately control the Coriolis mass flow meter with the pump and therefore, the permeate flow can now be controlled accurately and fast.
 This results in a good reproducibility, reliability, data logging and shorter lead times for the experiment compared to as it was before.
-This customized lab scale system makes it possible to generate enough residue for testing purposes without making it necessary to upscale the process to a pilot plant.
+This customized lab scale system makes it possible to generate enough residue for testing purposes without making it necessary to upscale the process through a pilot plant.